 Skip to main content

-Slack Agent lets you connect a dedicated Slack app identity to a flow.
-Each Slack Agent integration maps to one Slack app (bot identity), so you can create distinct identities (Sales, HR, Onboarding, etc.) and attach each to its own flow.
+Slack Custom Agent lets you create a dedicated Slack agent for your account with its own unique name and identity.
+Each Slack Custom Agent integration maps to one Slack app (bot identity), so you can create distinct identities for Sales, HR, Onboarding, or any other flow.

 1. Open the Slack Apps console and click Create New App.